SIGIL

 Interested in joining the SIGIL research team?
 Current Dartmouth students can apply to work with our lab through the Presidential

-Scholars and Sophomore/Junior Research Scholars programs run by UGAR, as well as the Women in Science Project.
+Scholars and Undergraduate Research Assistant at Dartmouth (URAD) programs run by UGAR, as well as the Women in Science Project.
 If you'd like to learn more about the lab and your options for getting involved, contact Prof. Rogers.